 Day 3: neg, neg, neg, neg, neg (120 secs between each negative)

 Rest one day

-Day 4: The next workout needs you to get that loser boyfriend/girlfriend again.
-Basically they are going to try and help you pull yourself up and down.
+Day 4: The next workout needs you to get a loser boyfriend/girlfriend Basically they are going to try and help you pull yourself up and down.
 They get behind you, grab you…somewhere….(experiment) then they assist you to do….three sets of as many reps as you can with 120 seconds between.
 So they grab you, and haul you up and down as many times as you can.
 Could be 1, you could do 2 or 6.
 The set is over when they cannot push you anymore, not when you feel like it.
 You will want to stop early as it feels as it you are not doing the work: in fact it’s mainly you.